Bazilio-san/config-service/README.md

 ----------------------------

 The folder where the service searches for Schema file is by default `<app_root>/config/service/`.
-The default folder from which the named configuration files will be read is `<app_root>/config/service/default`.
+The default folder from which the named configuration files will be read is `<app_root>/config/service/config-data`.

     <app_root>
     .
     └── config
         └── service
-            ├── default
+            ├── config-data
             │   ├── named_config_1.json
             │   ├── named_config_2.json
             │   └── ...